groonga/groonga/doc/source/reference/functions/snippet_html.rst

 ``snippet_html`` can be used in only ``--output_columns`` in :doc:`/reference/commands/select`.

-You need to specify ``--command_version 2`` argument explicitly because function call in ``--output_columns`` is experimental feature in Groonga 2.0.9.
-It will be enabled by default soon.

 You also need to specify ``--query`` and/or ``--filter``.
 Keywords are extracted from ``--query`` and ``--filter`` arguments.